Ethical Principles and Publication Policy

 Correction, Retraction, Expression of Concern

 Editors may consider publishing a correction if minor errors that do not affect the findings, interpretations, and conclusions of the published article are identified.
 When major errors or violations that invalidate the findings and conclusions are found, editors should consider retracting the article.
 If there is a possibility of research or publication misconduct by the authors; if there is evidence that the findings are not reliable and the authors' institutions have not investigated the matter, or if a possible investigation seems unjust or inconclusive, editors should consider issuing an expression of concern.
-COPE and ICJME guidelines are followed regarding correction, retraction, or expression of concern.
+COPE guidelines are followed regarding correction, retraction, or expression of concern.

 Publication of Studies Based on Surveys and Interviews